dalia-mossa7/Analyzing-the-Impact-of-Study-Time-on-GPA-Using-Linear-Regression/README.md

 ## Overview

-This project analyzes the relationship between students’ weekly study time and GPA using a linear regression model.
+This project was conducted as part of Data Science course , The study aims to examine the relationship between students’ weekly study time and their academic performance, measured by Grade Point Average (GPA), using a linear regression approach.

 ## Objective

-To determine whether study time has a significant effect on GPA.
+The primary objective of this study is to determine whether weekly study time has a statistically significant effect on students’ GPA and to quantify the strength of this relationship.

-* Independent Variable: StudyTimeWeekly
+*Independent Variable: StudyTimeWeekly

-* Dependent Variable: GPA
+*Dependent Variable: GPA

 ## Dataset

-The dataset contains 2,392 observations of student performance.
-No missing values or data issues were found, so no preprocessing was required
+The dataset used in this analysis consists of 2,392 observations and was obtained from an online source (Kaggle: https://www.kaggle.com/datasets/rabieelkharoua/students-performance-dataset)

+Data quality assessment indicated that:

+*There are no missing values

+*No duplicate records were identified

+*All variables fall within reasonable and valid ranges

 ## Methodology